pez57/portfolio-1-rewinder/README.md

 __Color Pallette__

-The color pallette consits of three contrasting colors which keep to the retro aesthetic.
+The color pallette consists of three contrasting colors which keep to the retro aesthetic.
 ![color pallette](assets/images/rwndrclrs.png)

 __Imagery__